Posts

 Andrew for Hire - A little more about myself!

 Hello hello hello!
 Welcome to the website!
 If you're here, there's a very good chance you're also in my mocks server .
 However, if you come from the IB server (I occasionally shared some posts there to get more traffic), you'll see that I have loads to offer. c; If you're interested, please fill out this form: Andrew's tutoring form .
 I'll get in touch with you to understand your needs better.
-Hourly rates for 1-to-1 start from 60 USD, depending on your need.
+Just reach out and I'm more than happy to discuss your particular needs.
 Group tutoring are also available at a discount, please get in touch!
 Who am I?
 I'm currently majoring in Chemical Engineering at McGill, has a passion for assessments (especially maths assessments) and in turn develops a passion for good teaching.
 I'm a mock exam writer (duh, I have an entire mocks server) since May 2020, writing papers for both AA and AI every exam season.
 I've been a session leader and occasionally revision organiser on the IB server for some time now.
-Here's the lin
+Here...

 [Random Musings] More on grading systems: compensatory model vs mastery model